Project Help

 This is the most practical flattening method for many small shops.
 It works especially well for end grain boards, wide glue-ups, and boards with uneven spots that need controlled surfacing.

-• handles boards wider than your planer
+Handles boards wider than your planer.

-• works well for end grain and thick glue-ups
+Works well for thick end grain glue-ups.

 The board needs to be shimmed so it cannot rock.
 Once it is stable, take shallow passes, overlap each pass, and mark the surface with pencil so you can track low spots.